BaoVo1126/ai-agent-hybrid-rag/README.md

 python scripts/run_benchmark.py
 ```

-All of the above runs **fully offline** — no install, no key, no account.
-To use a real model instead of the mock, for free, via [Ollama](https://ollama.com):

 ```bash
 # 1. Install Ollama: https://ollama.com/download, then start it
 ollama serve   # or just open the Ollama desktop app